Enneagram vs Spiritual Gifts: What Each One Tells You

 What the Enneagram Does Well

-Some Christians use the Enneagram as a starting point for sanctification — identifying the specific sins, fears, and idols their type is prone to, then bringing those to God.
+Sanctification.
+Some Christians use the Enneagram as a starting point for spiritual growth — identifying the specific sins, fears, and idols their type is prone to, then bringing those to God in confession and repentance.
+This is a legitimate use, as long as the Enneagram stays a tool and doesn't become an identity.

 What Both Tools Miss